With more people looking for safe domestic travel destinations these days, you might be wondering: is Long Beach safe to visit right now?

 Like any other major city, Long Beach does have safety concerns like theft and violent crime.
 However, if you keep your wits about you and stay in safer areas of the city, you can have a safe and enjoyable time exploring all the top things to do in Long Beach.

 I’ve lived in several Long Beach neighborhoods, from Downtown to Bluff Heights, and have spent the last seven years getting to know this city.
 Here are some tips I would have wanted to know when I first moved to Long Beach, California that you can use when you visit.
 I hope this guide helps you feel comfortable in your plans to explore our eclectic port city.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 See our Advertising Policy for further explanation.
 Thank you!

 Is Long Beach Safe?

-In general, Long Beach is a reasonably safe destination to visit or live, though travelers should be aware of elevated crime rates in the area in addition to public health concerns related to the ongoing pandemic.
-Those who want to visit Long Beach should consider precautions to avoid Covid-19 infection, theft, and violent crime.
+In general, Long Beach is a reasonably safe destination to visit or live, though travelers should be aware of elevated crime rates in the area.
+Those who want to visit Long Beach should consider precautions to avoid theft and violent crime.

 Some of the most common property crimes in Long Beach are petty theft and grand theft auto.
 Visitors can reduce their risk of experiencing these crimes by staying alert, sightseeing during the day, locking away valuables, and locking their vehicles.